mmcclimon/mr_poole/README.md

 Options:

 ```
---slug (-s)     Define a custom slug for post, used for generated file name
+-s, --slug      Define a custom slug for post, used for generated file name

---title (-t)    Define a title for post.
+-t, --title     Define a title for post.
 This option may be omitted provided
                 that TITLE is given as the last argument to poole

---layout (-l)   Path to a custom layout file to use
+-l, --layout    Path to a custom layout file to use
 ```

 By default, poole generates a simple file that looks like this (but see section